GhidraMCP

 }

-[!IMPORTANT] Port: The default port is
+[!IMPORTANT] The default port is

-8080.
-This is configurable within Ghidra under Browser → Edit → Tool Options → Miscellaneous → GhidraMCP HTTP Server.
-If you change the port in Ghidra, you must update theurlin your client configuration accordingly.
+8080(configurable in Ghidra: Browser → Edit → Tool Options → Miscellaneous → GhidraMCP HTTP Server).
+If you change the port, update your client configuration accordingly.
+Ghidra must be running with the extension enabled for the client to connect.

 [!NOTE] Timeout Issues: If you encounter timeout problems, refer to the Ghidra timeout configuration guide.